PaulieScanlon/fauna-gatsby-comments/README.md

 Check out the demo app [here](https://fauna-gatsby-comments.netlify.app/)

+... and checkout the tutorial on CSS-Tricks [here](https://css-tricks.com/roll-your-own-comments-with-gatsby-and-faunadb/)

 If you used **fauna-gatsby-comments** to help build your project i'd love to hear from you: [@pauliescanlon](https://twitter.com/PaulieScanlon)

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P31B7G8)